What Does Breast Milk Taste Like And Factors That Affect It

 5. Breast infection: Breastfeeding mothers often face breastfeeding problems, such as breast inflammation due to mastitis, which is a breast infection.
 Research notes that breast inflammation due to infections tends to make the breast milk salty (6).

 6. Breast milk storage: Expressed breast milk stored appropriately is safe for consumption.
-However, incorrectly stored breast milk could taste metallic or fishy (13).
+If you wonder how to tell if breast milk is bad, it may help to know that incorrectly stored breast milk could taste metallic or fishy (13).
 These changes indicate the milk has gone rancid and is unfit for consumption.
 Breast milk’s taste could also change when frozen.
 However, it is a normal change due to lipase, an enzyme in breast milk that breaks down the milk fat into fatty acids.

 A mother of one, Kate shares her experience with storing breastmilk to discover an unusual smell coming off of it.
 She observes, “I have used frozen milk before with no problem, but this time something was different.
 I defrosted the bag in the refrigerator overnight and when I went to use it, it smelled GROSS.
 Not like spoiled milk, really, just… gross.
 Kind of plastic-y.
 And VERY strong….
 I thought maybe the issue was with defrosting overnight, so I thawed another frozen bag in warm water.
 It smelled awful too.
 This time I tasted it, thinking that maybe it was just the smell of the plastic, but the milk was fine.
 Strangely enough, it was not spoiled.
 It tasted… off… but was not the smell of curdled or rotten milk.
 It tasted kind of salty, but generally like my milk normally tastes.
 Then I remembered reading something about lipase in the past.”
 She adds, “Since I tasted the milk and it didn’t seem spoiled to me, I gave it to Owen as some of his milk before bedtime (3 ounces out of the 6 or so he usually eats).
 He was a bit fussy while eating and didn’t eat quite as much as usual, but he did take it and then promptly fell asleep like normal.
 No weird spitting up or poop or gas issues to speak of, so I think I can assume that the milk was ok… So I’m operating under the assumption that the issue is lipase (i).”